 By doing your research you’ll know what you are getting yourself into, and be better prepared for challenges you might come across.

-A bad partnership can be anything from a lack of equal contribution and collaboration to frequent disagreements and lack of consensus.
+A bad partnership can be anything from a lack of equal contribution and collaboration to frequent disagreements and a lack of consensus.
 These things often go unnoticed and are a very common reason for startup failures.

 Hence, it is essential for you to ensure that you have partners who not only have complementary skills but can also think on the same wavelength as you and can have constructive debates over various subjects instead of arguments.

-Many successful businesses around the world thrive on their larger than life marketing strategies.
+Many successful businesses around the world thrive on their larger-than-life marketing strategies.
 So, we can safely assume that marketing strategies are an integral part of any successful startup or business.

 But what could go wrong?
-From targeting the wrong audience, giving out a vague or unclear message to being all over the place, several things can go wrong due to a bad marketing strategy.
+From targeting the wrong audience, and giving out a vague or unclear message to being all over the place, several things can go wrong due to a bad marketing strategy.
 Hence, it is essential to pay attention to the finer details and devise a proper marketing strategy.